Oconomowoc, Wisconsin: Transportation

 Primary automobile transportation is provided by highways 16, 67, and I-94.
 Highway 16 runs from Pewaukee to La Crosse.
 The original route passes through downtown Oconomowoc; however, a bypass was built which goes around Lac La Belle to the north.
 Highway 67 runs from Beloit to Chillton.
 Interstate 94 provides access to Madison and Milwaukee.

 Rail

 Amtrak's Empire Builder and Borealis passenger trains passes through Oconomowoc, but they do not stop.
 The nearest Amtrak train station is Milwaukee Intermodal.
-Freight rail service is provided by Canadian Pacific Kansas City (CPKC).
+Freight rail service is provided by Canadian Pacific Kansas City (CPKC), with the Watertown Subdivision.

 Oconomowoc has previously had intercity passenger rail and commuter rail service at the Oconomowoc station.

 Bus

 Bus routes 904 and 905, operated by Waukesha Metro Transit, has its western terminus at the Collins & Cross Parking Lot station.
 The service offers daily rides between Oconomowoc and Milwaukee.
 This service will be eliminated in September 2025 leaving Oconomowoc without public transportation service.